Deferred Action for Parents of Americans: Background

 On June 27, 2013, the U.S. Senate's Gang of Eight passed their comprehensive immigration reform bill in the Senate.
-When pressed to take unilateral executive action to limit deportations on Univision in March 2014, President Barack Obama replied "until Congress passes a new law, then I am constrained in terms of what I am able to do."
+When pressed to take unilateral executive action to limit deportations on Univision in March 2014, President Barack Obama replied, "Until Congress passes a new law, then I am constrained in terms of what I am able to do."

 On June 9, 2014, House Whip Kevin McCarthy announced that House Republicans had enough votes to pass the bill.
 However, the next day House Majority Leader Eric Cantor lost his primary election, so on June 30, Speaker John Boehner announced that he would not bring the bill to a vote.
-That same day, President Obama delivered remarks in the White House Rose Garden promising to "fix as much of our immigration system as I can on my own, without Congress."
+That same day, President Obama delivered remarks in the White House Rose Garden promising to "fix as much of our immigration system as [he could] on [his] own, without Congress".

 Over the next eight months the Obama Administration went through sixty iterations of different possible executive actions.
 Finally, on November 20, 2014, President Obama delivered a primetime televised address to the nation announcing DAPA.
 The Office of Legal Counsel advised that the program was constitutional, finding it was similar to President George H. W. Bush's 1990 "Family Fairness" program.
 Homeland Security Secretary Jeh Johnson then released two memorandums directing the U.S. Immigration and Customs Enforcement to make undocumented individuals without criminal histories the lowest priority for removal, and to grant deferred action to undocumented immigrants who are the parents of a U.S. citizens or lawful permanent resident.

 The President's program, when combined with Deferred Action for Childhood Arrivals, would have delayed deportation of slightly less than half of the 11 million undocumented people in the United States.
 More than 10 million people in the United States reside in a household with at least one adult who would have been eligible for DAPA, with two thirds of those adults having lived in the United States for 10 years or more.
 Over half of the undocumented population eligible for the President's delayed deportation live in California, Texas, and New York.